truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 SOCRATES: And how are we to change that now?

-POLEMARCHUS: Someone who is both believed to be good and is good is (a) a friend; someone who is believed to be good, but is not, is believed to be (335a) friend but is not.
+(335a) POLEMARCHUS: Someone who is both believed to be good and is good is a friend; someone who is believed to be good, but is not, is believed to be a friend but is not.
 And the same goes for enemies.

-(a) SOCRATES: According to that account, then, a good person will be friend and a bad one an enemy.
+SOCRATES: According to that account, then, a good person will be friend and a bad one an enemy.

 POLEMARCHUS: Yes.